waterholeforum/docs/updating.md

 php artisan migrate
 ```

-You should clear the application cache after updating to ensure that assets and other cached data is refreshed:
+You should clear the Waterhole cache after updating to ensure that asset bundles and translations are refreshed:

 ```
-php artisan cache:clear
+php artisan waterhole:cache:clear
 ```

 ## Deployment Workflow